-1) Analysis of packet transmission probability: We make the same assumptions as in [8].
+We make the same assumptions as in [10].
 A fixed number n of stations is considered and the transmission queue of each station is always nonempty.
-Each packet has to wait for a random backoff time decrement to zero before transmitting.
-The time slot duration is defined as σ , and p denotes the probability that a packet collides.
-A time slot is equal to IEEE 802.11 time slot σ_0 if no packets are transmitted.
+Each packet has to wait for a random backoff time decrement to zero before transmitting. p denotes the probability that a packet collides and σ denotes the time slot duration.
+A time slot is equal to the IEEE 802.11 time slot σ_0 if no packets are transmitted.
 If a packet is being transmitted, σ is equal to the busy period until the channel is idle again for a time period equal to DIFS.
-We define two stochastic processes to model the protocol behavior, see Figure 6.
+We define two stochastic processes to model the protocol behavior (Figure 6).
 First, b(t) represents the backoff counter of the time a station has to wait before it can transmit.
 This process has the range from 0 to the current CW size.
-Another stochastic process s(t) is defined as the backoff stage at different CW level. s(t)scales from 0 to m, with m being the maximum CW stage.
+Another stochastic process s(t) is defined as the backoff stage at different CW levels. s(t) scales from 0 to m, with m being the maximum CW stage.

 With these assumptions, the bi-dimensional stochastic process $\{s(t), b(t)\}$ fulfills the properties of an homogeneous discrete Markov chain.
 The Markovian property does not hold for the process b(t) alone, which depends on the backoff stage history.
 For simplicity, we write W_i instead of CW_i and W_0 instead of CW{min} .
-Since the contention window doubles after each collision, we can write $W_i = 2^i \times W_0$, where $0 \le i \le m$.
+Since the contention window doubles after each collision, we can write $W_i = 2^i \times W_0$, where $0 \leq i \leq m$.
 The maximum backoff stage m is the value such that $CW{max} = 2^m \times W_0$.
-We suppose that the constant decrease factor δ has a power of two form $\delta = 1/(2^g)$, where the constant factor g is an integer with g > 0.
-This choice of δ limits the number of states of the Markov chain and simplifies the analysis, without impacting the results.
+We suppose that the constant decrease factor δ has a power of two form, $\delta = 1/(2^g)$, where the constant factor q is an integer with q > 0.
+This choice of δ limits the number of states of the Markov chain and simplifies the analysis, without affecting the results.
 Thus, the new CW value when a packet is correctly transmitted will be: